Jamaica supports measures to preserve seabed

 Jamaica supports all efforts to protect and preserve the seabed, says Minister of State in the Ministry of Foreign Affairs and Foreign Trade, Alando Terrelonge.

 “Jamaica is committed to creating the necessary balance in the development of the regulations for deep seabed mining.
-Activities in the area must protect and preserve the marine environment and deep-sea ecosystems,” the Minister of State emphasised.
+Activities in the area must protect and preserve the marine environment and deep-sea ecosystems,” Terrelonge emphasised.

 Terrelonge said Jamaica remains hopeful that “this common core position” will continue to drive the work forward on the Mining Code.

-“The adoption of the Agreement Relating to the Implementation of Part XI of UNCLOS and the subsequent regulations on the prospecting and exploration of mineral resources is a testament to our collective dedication to striking the right balance between resource extraction and environmental preservation,” the State Minister told the gathering.
+“The adoption of the Agreement Relating to the Implementation of Part XI of UNCLOS, and the subsequent regulations on the prospecting and exploration of mineral resources, is a testament to our collective dedication to striking the right balance between resource extraction and environmental preservation,” he told the gathering.

 Terrelonge argued that the deep seabed holds “immense potential” for scientific discoveries and the advancement of understanding of the marine environment, and it should be within “our collaborative approach” to find a concerted way to move forward for the benefit of all.

-The primary function of the International Seabed Authority is to regulate exploration for, and exploitation of deep seabed minerals found in “the Area”, which is defined by the Convention as the seabed and subsoil beyond the limits of national jurisdiction, that is, beyond the outer limits of the continental shelf.
+The primary function of the ISA is to regulate exploration for, and exploitation of, deep seabed minerals found in “the area”, which is defined by the convention as the seabed and subsoil beyond the limits of national jurisdiction; that is, beyond the outer limits of the continental shelf.